pslyman/clean-card/README.md

 6. When the build is done, click `Open app` at the top.
 Note your URL.
 It should be something like `https://myAppName.herokuapp.com`

+7. If you'd like to update/replace your tab icon, swap out `src/favicon.ico` with your desired icon.
+If you need something simple and quick, take a look at https://favicon.io/favicon-generator/.

 # Host app with Heroku on my own domain (remove `herokuapp.com`)
 ### Note: this will run you about $12 a year.